 Video games are the main consumer of extended reality technology as their share accounts for 34%.
 It is no wonder, as the business success of the companies of the kind relies heavily on the ability to provide a full-fledged immersive experience.

-However, it is not only video games that derive benefits from XR capability to create the comprehensive participation effect and allow users to dive into another reality.
+However, it is not only video games that derive benefits from XR capability to create a comprehensive participation effect and allow users to dive into another reality.
 Entertainment events, such as concerts, exhibitions and sports events, can also thrive on AR, VR and MR. By what means?
 Instead of hustling in overcrowded museums or stadiums, people can visit the Louvre museum or watch the World Cup final while sitting at home but feeling completely immersed into the event.

 Yet another example is the Denver Museum of Nature and Science, which already uses AR to fully convey the message of its exposition to visitors.
 The technology enables visitors to see dinosaurs instead of their fossils.

 Extended reality solutions can be of great help for real estate agencies.
 They allow potential customers and tenants to view properties without having to physically be there.
-It saves the time for all of the parties involved and makes the process of choosing less tiring.
+It saves time for all of the parties involved and makes the process of choosing less tiring.

 Another example of XR application in real estate is architecture and interior design.
 The technology will provide specialists and their customers with a comprehensive view of the project, which helps avoid mistakes and unexpected surprises.
 Houzz, a design company, relies on augmented reality to help their customers imagine their future furnishings.
 They have created an online app that allows users to get ideas for home improvement.
 By the way, the agency claims that this app increases purchase probability elevenfold.